 3 TAKE IN THE VIEW

 Head to the top of Sommet de la Saulire for incredible 360-degree views of the Three Valleys and across to Mont Blanc.
-A little further down the valley in Courchevel Moriond, the Bel Air lift will whisk you up to the restaurant of the same name.
+A little further down the valley in Courchevel Moriond, the lift will whisk you up to the restaurant Le Bel Air.
 It has an amazing terrace – the perfect place to soak up the sun and Alpine atmosphere.

 4 SKI IN, SPA OUT

 The luxury brand Six Senses opened the first serviced spa residence in the resort, and to say it is popular is an understatement.
 Resort guests can book into this exclusive spa and enjoy the thermal pools, juice bar and relaxation zone – tried and tested by our very own team.